dylanwe/portfolio-v2/content/projects/ho-wan-loi/index.md

   - MySQL
 featuredimage: /static/img/ho-wan-loi-thumb.png
 ---
-This is a website for the Chinese Indian restaurant "Ho wan loi".
+This is a website for the Chinese Indian restaurant [Ho wan loi](https://restaurant-howanloi.nl/).
 They wanted an online space to show their menu to the customers.
 I planned to work with someone else who would do the frontend but their schedule didn't allow for this leading me to also do the frontend of the project.

 ![homepage](homepage-1-.png "homepage")